dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/get-started/create-app-visual-studio.md

 :::image type="content" source="media/create-app-visual-studio/vs-form-preview.png" alt-text="Visual Studio 2022 designer with the form open for Windows Forms for .NET.
 There's a listbox to for storing names, a textbox to contain a name, and a button add the name.":::

-You can either move and resize the controls to match the previous image, or use the table below to configure each control.
-To configure a control, click it in the designer, then set the appropriate setting in the **Properties** window.
+You can either move and resize the controls with the mouse to match the previous image, or use the following table to configure each control.
+To configure a control, select it in the designer, then set the appropriate setting in the **Properties** window.
 When configuring the form, select the form's title bar.

 | Object      | Setting  | Value      |
 |-------------|----------|------------|